WCLM (Chicago)

 WCLM was a radio station operating on 101.9 FM in Chicago between 1957 and 1966.
-The station lost its broadcast license over several violations, the most notable of which was the use of its subsidiary communications authority (SCA) subcarrier facility to telecast the results of horse races on an additional audio channel.
+The station lost its broadcast license over several violations, the most notable of which was the use of its subsidiary communications authority (SCA) subcarrier facility to transmit the results of horse races on an additional audio channel.

 History

 Carol Music, Inc., a company that provided wired background music to businesses and restaurants, applied for a construction permit for a new FM station in Chicago on July 2, 1956.
 The Federal Communications Commission granted the permit on August 30.
 The transmitter was located on a 96 ft tower atop 333 North Michigan, which was installed in March 1957.
 WCLM signed on May 25, 1957, broadcasting originally at 18 kW.
 The station later obtained authorization to increase its effective radiated power to 60 kW.

 It would not be long, however, before WCLM's broadcasts, which, like the wired service, were primarily oriented at retail establishments, came in for scrutiny.
 In 1959, the Federal Bureau of Investigation, the intelligence unit of the Chicago Police Department, and the anti-racketeering section of the Office of the Attorney General of the United States opened an inquiry into Carol Music.
 However, it was an action taken on December 15, 1961, that sparked the interest of the Federal Communications Commission.
 On that day, a Chicago company known as Newsplex, Inc., began using the SCA channel on WCLM to broadcast the results of horse races to businesses.
 The lease of the SCA to Newsplex, a company that—like Carol Music—was managed by William Drenthe, was never reported to the FCC.
 Further, a routine check revealed that WCLM had broadcast the results of a Florida horse race only 20 minutes after its conclusion, when Florida law at the time required race results to be delayed 30 minutes before being sent by newswires.
 On July 26, 1962, the FCC ordered WCLM to show cause why its license should not be revoked.
 In addition to the SCA issues, the FCC claimed that WCLM, with its programming of music and commercials for chain grocery stores, failed to provide the balanced service of entertainment, music, and news that it had promised at its license renewal.
 It also found that the station had failed to maintain operating logs.
 Newsplex ceased operating on September 15, 1962.